 Take care to use cream or paste polishes, rather than those made of liquid, when caring for boat shoes consisting of smooth leather.
-You also want to avoid polishes that contain alcohol (which is said to dry shoes faster) because they can make the leather brittle and cause it to crack.
+You also want to avoid polishes that contain alcohol (which is said to dry shoes faster), because it can make the leather brittle and cause it to crack.

 It’s not a bad idea to remove the laces from your shoes before applying products; doing so helps keep the laces from fraying.

 Let the polish sit on your shoes for around 30 minutes before buffing them clean with a dry cloth.

 3. Condition the leather